 The Bottom Line

-No specific hard evidence will be stronger than a parental intuition that something is off.
-Merely expressing to your teen that you have noticed some changes should be a celebrated accomplishment.
 Start small and work your way through the process with your teen.
 Keeping an open, honest, and direct conversation going is always an effective approach.
 Hopefully, these small efforts will help before the drug or alcohol use becomes a crisis.
-Drug intervention treatment is just a phone call away.
-Call Asheville Recovery Center at (828) 518-6996 to inquire about our addiction treatment services.
+As the most qualified Western Carolina treatment center Asheville, North Carolina has to offer, we at Asheville Recovery Center are ready and eager to help.